conestack/plumber/README.rst

     >>> from plumber import plumbing
     >>> from plumber import Plumber

-A class that will serve base.
+A class that will serve as base.
 ::

     >>> class Base(object):